linode/docs/docs/guides/tools-reference/tools/how-to-use-dog-dns-client/index.md

   name: Linode Community
   email: docs@linode.com
 description: "Learn how to use the dog command-line DNS client, a modern and more user-friendly alternative to dig."
-og_description: "Learn how to use the dog command-line DNS client, a modern and more user-friendly alternative to dig."
 keywords: ['dog dns client','dig alternative linux','dig command examples']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-10-08
 modified_by:
   name: Nathaniel Stickman
 title: "Use the dog Command on Linux to Look Up DNS Records"
-h1_title: "Use the dog Command on Linux to Look Up DNS Records"
+h1_title: "How to Use the Linux dog Command to Look Up DNS Records"
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos
 ---

-`dog` is a command-line DNS client, used for looking up DNS records for domain names.
-It's an alternative to the popular `dig` command, with `dog` giving you a simpler interface, more readable results, and additional features like DNS-over-TLS.
+`dog` is a command-line DNS client used for looking up DNS records for domain names.
+It's an alternative to the popular `dig` command.
+The `dog` command gives you a simpler interface, more readable results, and additional features like DNS over TLS.

 In this guide, learn more about `dog` and how to install and start using it on your Linux system.